pollen-robotics/reachy-2021-docs/content/SDK/application/face-tracking/index.md

 1. We grab Reachy’s last frame available from the right camera
 2. For this frame, we use Reachy’s Edge TPU to infer if there are faces or not, using a face detection model [provided by Google](https://coral.ai/models/object-detection/).
 3. If no faces are detected in the frame, then the head does nothing. </br>
   If faces are actually detected, we check the size of the window for each face.
 If the size is less than the *tracking_threshold*, then we ignore the face.
 This prevent from tracking people too far.
-You can check what how the *tracking_threshold* applies With the face detection tester script.
+You can check how the *tracking_threshold* applies with the face detection tester script.</br>
   For the remaining faces, we pick the one whose detection window is the biggest and we control Orbita (Reachy’s neck) so that the center of the face gets in the center of the image.